 - What is the best combination of upsells for a specific segment?
 How do I sell high-margin products to an audience more interested in buying?

-For e-commerce with sessions of less than 150k per month, it is still possible to extract interesting data and share it with Google Ads to then be able to use it directly in our marketing and remarketing campaigns.
+For e-commerce with sessions less than 150k per month, it's still possible to extract interesting data and create customer segments to share into Google Ads Management settings for use them in different Google Ads campaign structure.

-I see that most of the time, the remarketing campaigns are built following the suggestions on the advertising platforms or according to pretty general patterns: up to 7 days from adding to the cart, up to 30 or 60 days from visiting the site.
+I see that most of the time, the remarketing campaigns are built following the suggestions shown in advertising platforms or according to general patterns like "up to 7 days from adding to the cart", "up to 30 or 60 days from visiting the site", etc.

-If we look better in our Google Analytics, we have a section dedicated to the analysis of purchases where there are two sections which seem not to have a great value: Time Lag and Path Length which could be implemented in the Google Ads Campaigns.
+If we look better Google Analytics we have a section dedicated to the analysis of purchases where there are two sections which seem not to have a great value: Time Lag and Path Length which could be implemented in the Google Ads Campaigns.